Adaptive Coordination Offsets for Signalized Arterial Intersections using Deep Reinforcement Learning: Methodology

 We used a variant of PPO that lacks a KL-divergence term in the objective function and instead relies on a clipping hyperparameter $\epsilon$, to limit the change between the new and old policies.
 The objective function is

 The first term in (\ref{eqn:objective}) is the objective for normal policy-gradient methods that pushes the policy towards actions with greater advantage than the baseline.
 The second term $g(\epsilon, A)$ depends on the sign of the advantage: if the advantage is positive, then $g(\epsilon, A)=(1+\epsilon) A$; otherwise it is $g(\epsilon, A)=(1-\epsilon) A$.
 Directly including the clipping operation in the objective function enables the algorithm to remove the incentive for drastic policy updates, thereby regularizing the policy by preventing updates that result in large deviations from the old policy.
-The hyperparameter $\epsilon$ limits how much the policy is updated and prevents large deviations from the old policy.
+The hyperparameter $\epsilon$ limits the magnitude of policy updates and prevents large deviations from the old policy.